 - Better your brain.
 Don't drink every day.
 Try taking a break for several days, and see how you react.
 Find alternative ways to deal with stress, and if you think you have a serious problem with alcohol or drugs, get help immediately.
 Talk to your physician, contact a local detox center, or find a 12-step program in your area.

-Food sensitivities.
 Undiagnosed food allergies, intolerances, and/or sensitivities can have an impact on cognitive function, from mental fogginess and confusion to ongoing memory problems, impaired learning, and mood swings.
 An increasingly common one, gluten sensitivity, has been linked with higher levels of cytokines, inflammatory chemicals that damage brain function.
 Other studies show that a gluten-free diet can significantly improve symptoms of ADHD in gluten-sensitive kids.
 And sensitivities to other foods may have similar cognitive effects.

 - Better your brain.
 If you have unexplained memory problems, fuzzy thinking, or other cognitive impairments, and suspect that you may have a food allergy or sensitivity, get tested.
 An IgE ELISA or RAST test and skin testing can diagnose true food allergies; an elimination diet is best for pinpointing sensitivities or intolerances.
 The easiest way is to eliminate the most common allergens-wheat, gluten, dairy, soy, nuts, eggs, corn, and fish-from your diet and see how your body reacts.
 Supplements that can help improve your body's ability to tolerate food sensitivities (not food allergies) include bioflavonoids, vitamin C, pantothenic acid, and digestive enzymes, particularly those designed to target food allergies.

 - Better your brain.
 Start with good sleep hygiene: make sure your bedroom is dark, avoid caffeine, and don't eat before bed.
 Herbs and supplements such as melatonin, valerian, and chamomile can help soothe you to sleep.
 If you snore loudly or awaken with a dry mouth or headache, get tested for sleep apnea.
-Because the condition is associated with heart disease, high blood pressure, and type 2 diabetes, it's important to diagnose and treat it as soon as possible-not just for cognitive function, but for overall health.
+Because the condition is associated with heart disease, high blood pressure, and type 2 diabetes, it's important to diagnose and treat it as soon as possible — not just for cognitive function, but for overall health.

 Ginkgo’s Many Gifts

-Few herbs are as popular, well researched-or old-as Ginkgo biloba.
+Few herbs are as popular, well researched — or old — as Ginkgo biloba.
 The roots of the ginkgo tree, noted for its beautiful, fan-shaped leaves, can be traced back some 270 million years.
-And while ginkgo is native to China, the herb's name is thought to be a misspelling of the Japanese word gin kyo, or "silver apricot."
+And while ginkgo is native to China, the herb's name is thought to be a misspelling of the Japanese word gin kyo, or “silver apricot.”

-Ginkgo works in several ways to enhance cognition, concentration, and memory: It helps increase blood flow to the brain; it helps kill free radicals, which are associated with mental decline; and it helps protect brain cells from early death.
+Ginkgo works in several ways to enhance cognition, concentration, and memory: It helps increase blood flow to the brain; it helps kill free radicals, which are associated with mental decline; and it helps protect brain cells from an early death.
 In one review of 29 double-blind, placebo-controlled clinical trials, researchers found that the long-term use of ginkgo improves selective attention, some executive processes, and long-term verbal and nonverbal memory.

 But the health benefits of ginkgo go way beyond improving memory and cognitive function, says Mary Bove, ND, an expert in herbal medicine.
 In fact, Bove says that ginkgo can be used "for whole-body wellness."
 She has used ginkgo with great results to treat poor circulation, tinnitus, peripheral neuropathy, and depression.
 Some research shows that ginkgo works synergistically with turmeric and bilberry, helping to block amyloid plaque formation (associated with memory disorders).